CompuTec/computec-docs/docs/pdc/faqs.md

 Please ensure that the installed ProcessForce API is in the same version as on the database.

-## Current user lacks Process Force license
+## Current user lacks ProcessForce license

-- Check if a user has a Process Force license assigned
+- Check if a user has a ProcessForce license assigned
-- Check if a username in CompuTec PDC settings is the same as it is set up in SAP B1.
+- Check if a username in CompuTec PDC settings is the same as it is set up in SAP Business One.
 Upper and lower case letters are relevant.

 ## Databases unavailable at Settings level